 Note: It is not necessary to backup your personal certificate.
 If you do wish to backup your personal certificates locally, in Firefox go to Preferences/Options > Advanced > View Certificates, click Backup All, and follow the instructions.

 - Your certificate is now installed.

 - If this is your first time installing certs on Firefox, you also need to install the MIT Certificate Authority.
 The web installer will prompt you to install it by clicking a link.

 From here, choose MIT to "trust this CA to identify websites"

 - Open Firefox Preferences

 - Select the Advanced pane.
-Then select the Encryption tab.
+Then select the Certificates tab.